adaltas/node-csv-docs/src/md/parse/options/comment.md

 const assert = require('assert')

 const data = `
-# At the begening of a record
+# At the beginning of a record
 "hello"
 "world"# At the end of a record
 `.trim()